 Dishonest, unscrupulous marketers made a very bad name for online advertising.
-Ad blockers like AdLock, AdBlock, AdGuard, and any others wouldn’t exist at all if ad makers followed one simple rule: don’t be an eyesore!
+Ad blockers like AdLock, AdBlock, AdGuard, and any others wouldn’t exist at all if advertisers followed one simple rule: don’t be an eyesore!
 With their flashing, sticky, stalking adverts, they push paid ads-free subscriptions to entertaining web-sources instead of marketed products.
-And as long as that situation continues, we will issue articles on how to stop pop-ups on Chrome.
+And as long as that situation continues, we will issue articles on how to stop ads and pop-ups on Google Chrome.

 - How to Block Ads In Google Chrome Using AdLock Extension